1. Its origins date back to ancient Egypt.

 8. A fleet of ships was once stranded in the canal for more than eight years.

-The Suez Canal has enjoyed increased traffic in recent years, with roughly 50 ships passing through its waters every day.
-Shipping tolls allow Egypt to rake in around $5 billion annually, but the canal is still hampered by its narrow width and shallow depth, which are insufficient to accommodate two-way traffic from modern tanker ships.
+For years the canal was hampered by its narrow width and shallow depth, which were insufficient to accommodate two-way traffic from modern tanker ships.
 In August 2014, Egypt’s Suez Canal Authority announced an ambitious plan to deepen the canal and create a new 22-mile lane branching off the main channel.
-Preliminary work has already begun on the $8.5 billion project, which Egyptian authorities claim could more than double the canal’s annual revenue by 2023.
+The expansion opened in 2015, providing ships with a 22-mile channel parallel to the newly deepened main waterway.